fosero/flatpak-overlay/README.md

 auto-sync = Yes
 ```

-Change `repo-location` to a path of your choosing and then run `emerge --sync`, Portage should now find and update the repository.
+Change `repo-location` to a path of your choosing and then run `emaint -r flatpak-overlay sync`, Portage should now find and update the repository.

 ### Layman